quic/sample-apps-for-qualcomm-linux/README.md

 # Sample applications for Qualcomm® Linux platforms

-Sample applications for Qualcomm® Linux repository provide sample applications to demonstrate the capability of Qualcomm Linux platforms.
+Sample applications for Qualcomm® Linux repository provide sample applications and its artifacts to demonstrate the capability of Qualcomm Linux platforms.

 ## Build Sample Applications
 ### Generate the eSDK containing the cross-compiler tool chain